dotnet/AspNetDocs/aspnet/web-forms/overview/moving-to-aspnet-20/the-asp-net-2-0-page-model.md

 ## Changes to the Page Lifecycle

-The page lifecycle in ASP.NET 2.0 hasnt changed dramatically, but there are some new methods that you should be aware of.
+The page lifecycle in ASP.NET 2.0 hasn't changed dramatically, but there are some new methods that you should be aware of.
 The ASP.NET 2.0 page lifecycle is outlined below.

 ## PreInit (New in ASP.NET 2.0)